mattwaite/sportsdatabook/_book/20-facetwraps.md

 # Facet wraps

 Sometimes the easiest way to spot a trend is to chart a bunch of small things side by side.
-Edward Tufte calls this "small multiples" where ggplot calls this a facet wrap or a facet grid, depending.
+Edward Tufte, one of the most well known data visualization thinkers on the planet, calls this "small multiples" where ggplot calls this a facet wrap or a facet grid, depending.

 One thing we noticed earlier in the semester -- it seems that a lot of teams shoot worse as the season goes on.
 Do they?
 We could answer this a number of ways, but the best way to show people would be visually.
-Let's use Small Mulitples.
+Let's use Small Multiples.

 As always, we start with libraries.